Princeton-CDH/lenape-timetree/content/leaves/cheswold-de.md

 title: Cheswold, DE
 ---

-﻿Area known as “Cheswold” in Kent County, Delaware (92 miles from Princeton) becomes a village of coalescing Lunaape and Nanticoke families
+﻿Area known as “Cheswold” in Kent County, Delaware (92 miles from Princeton) becomes a village of coalescing Lunaape and Nanticoke families.